-Scott is a seasoned audio engineer who has spent over a decade in recording studios and running FOH for numerous artists, both locally, and touring nationally.
+Scott is a seasoned music producer and audio engineer, working in recording studios and running FOH for numerous artists, both locally, and touring nationally.

 ReviewsEndorse Scott Stanley

 Interview with Scott Stanley

 Q: What was your career path?
 How long have you been doing this?

 A: Over 15 years of professional work experience.
 I went to school at CRAS, interned in Nashville, traveled as FOH engineer with several bands, then opened my own recording studio in Portland, OR.
 Ive been a stage hand, dB meter reader, monitor engineer, patch monkey, lighting designer, laser operator, and camera operator.
 Ive built stages, hosted weekly concerts, streamed and multitrack recorded performances.
 I've working in dozens of Recording Studios nationwide.
 My path was, and really still is, to just take gigs, so round myself with good people, and hope for the best.

 Q: What other musicians or music production professionals inspire you?